covaleski/intraphp/README.md

 Experimental PHP desktop emulation library.

-For now, this is a simple library to run local PHP projects like desktop apps using Chromium.
+For now, this is a simple library that runs local PHP projects like desktop apps.
+It uses Chromium and aims to produce results similar to what Electron does with JavaScript.

 Use it for development purposes only and read [Security](#security).
 Plans are to improve performance and security in the future.

 ## Installation